Warning: Eating disorders will be discussed in this post

 Eating disorders are the most fatal mental illness.
-Companies such as this one, and the celebrities who work with them, need to be mindful that a portion of their customers are struggling with these illnesses.
+I think companies such as this one, and the celebrities who work with them, need to be mindful that a portion of their customers may be struggling with these illnesses.
 I just hope this product doesn’t become someone’s first step in developing an eating disorder, and causing irreparable damage to their body or worse; dying of it.
 I’m not being petty or dramatic – that’s how serious they are.

 Stay strong if you have an eating disorder, and take care of your mental health.